-Don’t let your guard down yet, for flea season is not over.
+Don’t let your guard down yet - flea season is not over!
 (I know those of you in warmer climates know that flea season is never over!)
-It may be getting colder here in Pennsylvania, and residents of these northern states may want to breathe a sigh of relief, but I have seen some of my worst flea-
+In fact, I have seen some of my worst flea-

 infested patients this time of year.
-In fact, I saw one in my office today.
 You may be surprised to know that October is actually the peak month for flea activity (while May is the peak month for ticks).
-Fleas do tend to be more seasonal here, but their season can extend well into December.
+Fleas do tend to be more seasonal, but their season can extend well into December.

 Anyone who has ever battled fleas in their home knows what I mean when I say DO NOT skimp on flea prevention.
 Once a population is established in an environment such as your home, this tenacious little pest is difficult to eradicate.
 And the environment is really where the action is.
 While the adult flea lives and feeds on dogs and cats (with the occasional human as collateral damage), the rest of its life cycle is spent in the nooks and crannies of our carpets, couches and (eww) bedding.

 How To Fight Back Against Fleas

 The easiest and most effective way to battle a flea infestation is to ensure you never have one to begin with.
 Using flea preventives on your pets should help keep fleas from moving in and benefiting from the free room and board.
 Don’t skip doses, don’t use cheap products, and don’t try to cut corners by splitting doses in half.
 I recommend consulting your veterinarian on the best method of battling your flea circus.

 Most vets carry a variety of effective anti-flea products in their clinic, and can help you choose the right one(s) for your pet.
 If you do choose to purchase the medications over-the-counter, be sure to read all labels carefully, as not all medications and treatments are safe for all pets.

 Home, Flea, Home?